Irish Language

 Time and Place History Irish language has been taught at the Club for many years.
 The present group got its start around 1985 when the late Bill Delaney, a retired New Haven teacher, formed a group to study the language.
 They met on Wednesday evenings, and, in the absence of a regular teacher, shared notes and helped each other in learning the language.
 Since then, the group has grown by leaps and bounds.
 Now it has around 25 regular members, divided into three classes.
-Pat Whelan teaches the beginner’s class, Johannah Mackey teaches the intermediate class, and David Manning teaches the advanced class.
+Pam Ó Murray teaches the beginner class, Pat Whelan teaches the intermediate class and advanced classes.

 We meet every Wednesday at 7:30 at the Club, from September to June.